Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

 Returns string representaion of the semantic tag (i.e v1.1.1)

 # Invoke-Commit
 Creates a local commit.
-With any changes made to the local repository. you can optionally create a tag to be associated with the commit.
+With any changes made to the local repository. you can optionally create a tag to be associated with the commit and also optionally push your changes to the remote.

 ```
     Invoke-Commit -Tag $newTag -Message "Test commit one with tag"